fufufanatic/fufufilms/README.md

 - pip install omdb
 - pip install sendgrid

-Input your newly acquired API key values into "creds.py".
+Input your newly acquired API key values into "fufufilms.py".

-Feel free to edit line #19 of "FufuFilms.py" for specialized movie lists.
-By default, movies that are currently in theaters will be returned and evaluated.
+The script currently returns top rated films.
-For example, one can also use "response = tmdb_movies.top_rated()", to work from a list of already highly-rated film.
+You can tweak this.
+For example, you can start from a different set of films using the following:

+- response = tmdb_movies.now_playing()
+- response = tmdb_movies.upcoming()

 [OPTIONAL]
-I created a process in Windows Task Scheduler that runs "FufuFilms.py" twice a month.
+I created a process in Windows Task Scheduler that runs "fufufilms.py" twice a month.
-This bimonthly task is the reason I implemented a SendGrid function to send the final films list to target email addresses (spamming my friends :).
+This bimonthly task is the reason I implemented a SendGrid function to send the final films list to target email addresses - spamming my friends :).

 ENJOY! and tweak to your liking!